wikipedia2vec/wikipedia2vec/README.md

 <img src="http://studio-ousia.github.io/wikipedia2vec/img/model.png" width="600" />

 Wikipedia2Vec is based on the [Word2vec's skip-gram model](https://en.wikipedia.org/wiki/Word2vec) that learns to predict neighboring words given each word in corpora.
-We extend the skip-gram model by adding the following two sub-models:
+We extend the skip-gram model by adding the following two submodels:

-- *The KB link graph model* that learns to estimate neighboring entities given an entity in the link graph of Wikipedia entities
+- *The KB link graph model* that learns to estimate neighboring entities given an entity in the link graph of Wikipedia entities.
-- *The anchor context model* that learns to predict neighboring words given an entity using an anchor link pointing to the entity and their neighboring words
+- *The anchor context model* that learns to predict neighboring words given an entity by using an anchor link that points to the entity and its neighboring words.

-By jointly optimizing the skip-gram model and these two sub-models, our model simultaneously learns the embedding of words and entities from Wikipedia.
+By jointly optimizing the skip-gram model and these two submodels, our model simultaneously learns the embedding of words and entities from Wikipedia.
 For further details, please refer to our paper: [Joint Learning of the Embedding of Words and Entities for Named Entity Disambiguation](https://arxiv.org/abs/1601.01343).

 Pretrained Embeddings